Jean-Philippe Charbonnier: Recognition and legacy

+Personal life

-Jean-Philippe Charbonnier married Gisèle Gonfreville, with whom he had two daughters, divorcing her to marry Agathe Gaillard, with whom, in 1975, he opened the first photography gallery in Paris, the Agathe Gaillard Gallery, which dealt in Charbonnier's popular Paris photos.
+Jean-Philippe Charbonnier married Gisèle Gonfreville, with whom he had two daughters, divorcing her to marry Agathe Gaillard, with whom, in 1975, he opened a photography gallery in Paris, the Agathe Gaillard Gallery, which dealt in Charbonnier's popular Paris photos.
 Today, the gallery still exists and shows classic mid-century French photography.
 He and Agathe had a daughter, Eglantine.
-In 1996 he married Christine Vaissié, graphic designer and art director, who assisted in the preparation of the great Charbonnier exhibition at the Modern Art Museum of the City of Paris in 1983.
+In 1996 he married Christine Vaissié, graphic designer and art director, who assisted in the preparation of the retrospective Charbonnier exhibition at the Modern Art Museum of the City of Paris in 1983.
 She remained with him until the end of his life.

 In 1983, he was awarded the Vermeil Medal for Photography by the city of Paris.

 Charbonnier died, of a disease contracted during his travels, in Grasse on 28 May 2004, the same year as Henri Cartier-Bresson, whom he regarded as '...a formidable "statue"...THE Living National Treasure at its best...'